deeweinacht/WeatherForecaster-WebApp-Python/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+**Description:**
+This app makes use of the openweathermap API (www.openweathermap.org) to provide a weather forecast for up to the next 5 days in 3 hour intervals.
+The interface is provided with a streamlit web application.

 **Using the app:**

-Insert the Excel documents you wish to generate invoices from into the 'sales' folder.
-They should be in the same format as the example Excel documents with the following column names: 'product_id', 'product_name', 'amount_purchased', 'price_per_unit', 'total_price'.
-Run the script and a PDF invoice will be generated for each Excel document in the 'sales' folder.
-The generated PDFs will be saved in the 'invoices' folder with the same file names as the sales Excel documents.
+After installing all requirements, a local streamlit instance can be started by entering 'streamlit run main.py' into a terminal from the WeatherForecaster root directory.

+To receive a forecast:
+1. Enter a city name in the 'Location' box
+2. Select a temperature scale using the radio buttons
+3. Select the number of days to forecast, using the slider
+4. Select the forecast type from the dropdown, either 'Temperature' or 'Conditions.'

 **Dependencies:**
-- pandas 1.4.3 licensed with BSD 3-Clause
+- plotly v.5.13.0 licensed with MIT
-- openpyxl 3.1.0 licensed with MIT/Expat
+- requests v.2.28.2 licensed with Apache 2.0
-- pyfpdf 1.7.2 licensed with LGPL-3.0
+- streamlit v.1.17.0 licensed with Apache 2.0